A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change

-\item An AFAF Module is proposed to perform the final integration of key change features extracted from preceding modules.
-This module is designed to exploit complementary information from multiple feature maps and generate highly discriminative spatial–spectral–temporal representations for accurate change detection. \end{enumerate} The remainder of this paper is organized as follows.
-Section \ref{section:proposed_method} presents the details of the proposed CHMFFN architecture.
-Section \ref{section:Experiment} describes the four experimental datasets, parameter settings, and experimental results, including ablation and comparative studies.
-Finally, Section \ref{section:Conclusion} concludes the paper and outlines directions for future research.
+\item An AFAF module is proposed to perform the final aggregation of key change features extracted from previous modules.
+This module aims to leverage the complementary information of multiple differential feature maps to generate highly discriminative spatial-spectral feature representations, thereby achieving accurate change detection. \end{itemize}

+The remainder of this paper is organized as follows.
+Section \ref{sec2} presents the details of the proposed CHDFFN architecture.
+Section \ref{sec3} describes the four experimental datasets, parameter settings, and experimental results, including ablation and comparative studies.
+Finally, Section \ref{sec4} concludes the paper and outlines directions for future research.